claret-srl/ROMANTIG/README.md

 ## Background

-OEE (Overall Equipment Effectiveness) is a metric used in industrial applications to measure the effectiveness and efficiency of a manufacturing process.
+[OEE](https://www.oee.com/) (Overall Equipment Effectiveness) is a metric used in industrial applications to measure the effectiveness and efficiency of a manufacturing process.
 It is calculated by multiplying the three factors of Availability, Performance, and Quality.

 Availability refers to the percentage of time a machine is available to run, taking into account scheduled and unscheduled downtime.
 Performance measures the actual output of the machine versus its maximum potential output.
 Quality assesses the percentage of good product produced versus the total number of products produced.

-Measuring OEE is important in industrial applications as it provides a comprehensive view of the efficiency of the manufacturing process.
+Measuring [OEE](https://www.oee.com/) is important in industrial applications as it provides a comprehensive view of the efficiency of the manufacturing process.
 By understanding the factors that contribute to inefficiencies, organizations can identify areas for improvement, increase production, and reduce costs.
-Additionally, OEE is a key indicator of the overall competitiveness of a company, as it is directly tied to production output and profitability.
+Additionally, [OEE](https://www.oee.com/) is a key indicator of the overall competitiveness of a company, as it is directly tied to production output and profitability.

 ## Install
+If you would use the [OPC-UA](https://opcfoundation.org/) interface, in order to connect the IoT-Agent to an [OPC-UA](https://opcfoundation.org/) device, you just need to edit the relative section (OPC-UA Device Variables) in the beginning of the [`.env`](.env) file:
+- `IOTA_OPCUA_ENDPOINT` Endpoint of the [OPC-UA](https://opcfoundation.org/) Device to be reached by the IoT Agent (i.e. the PLC adress)
+- `OCB_ID` The name of the Variable which has values about the machine state
+- `OPCUA_ID` The [OPC-UA](https://opcfoundation.org/) ID of the Variable which hold the machine state values

+You can check this value with any [OPC-UA](https://opcfoundation.org/) Client

-In order to compute the OEE, the service must know if each possible process state that is found on the context has to be considered:
+In order to compute the [OEE](https://www.oee.com/), the service must know if each possible process state that is found on the context has to be considered:
  - An up-time or a down-time state.
  - A good or a bad end of the production cycle.
  - The ideal duration of a production cycle.